wuzhenhe/RB-SQL/RB-model/README.md

 The RB-models are designed base on ColBERT.
+The environment and data formats are the same as ColBERT.

+So you should construct datasets from the original BIRD and Spider.

-We provide examples about how to train and use RB-models as follows:
+Here, we provide some processed datasets and examples about how to train and use RB-models as follows:
-## First
+## Set PYTHONPATH
 ```
 export PYTHONPATH=$PYTHONPATH:/.../RB-model
 ```

 # Table-Retriever

 ## Training